ansys/pymotorcad/doc/source/index.rst

 It enables rapid and accurate multiphysics design and analysis of electric machines across the full operating spectrum.

-Today's electric motor design requires multiphysics analysis across a wide torque and speed-operating range to accommodate rapid development cycles and system integration.
+Today's electric motor design requires multiphysics analysis across wide torque and speed operating ranges to accommodate rapid development cycles and system integration.
 Motor-CAD facilitates this cutting-edge design approach by providing: